-- The Skorusa license is a 91 sq.km area located 5km southwest of the Bor Mine Complex and is adjacent on the west side of Zijin's Cukaru Peki deposit which is slated for production in 2021. - The Skorusa copper-gold porphyry system was partially tested in 2015 and 2016 in two separate drill campaigns, with exploration primarily concentrated in the Skorusa West Zone. - In 2020, the Vale funded exploration program undertook: - a total of 439 soil samples, including standards and field duplicates, have been collected, assayed, and interpreted for new target areas for field follow up.
-The soil sampling was followed by geological mapping and rock sampling covering an area of approximately 79 sq.km. - a ground magnetic geophysics survey was completed over the entire license, totaling 395 line km. - In 2021, the Phase I Vale funded drill program at Skorusa was designed to test six targets and was completed with a total of 3,464m of diamond drilling.
-Assay results were received and released in July 2021 (please see press release dated: July 6, 2021). - The Phase II drill program and budget at Skorusa is currently being finalized.
+- The Skorusa license is a 91 sq.km area located 5 km southwest of the Bor Mine Complex and is adjacent on the west side of Zijin's Cukaru Peki deposit where mining operations commenced during 2021. - The Skorusa copper-gold porphyry system was partially tested in 2015 and 2016 in two separate drill campaigns, with exploration primarily concentrated in the Skorusa West Zone. - In 2020, the Vale funded exploration program undertook: - a total of 439 soil samples, including standards and field duplicates, have been collected, assayed, and interpreted for new target areas for field follow up.
+The soil sampling was followed by geological mapping and rock sampling covering an area of approximately 79 sq.km. - o a ground magnetic geophysics survey was completed over the entire license, totaling 395 line km. - In 2021, the Phase I Vale funded drill program at Skorusa was designed to test six targets and was completed with a total of 3,464 meters of diamond drilling.
+Assay results were received and released in July 2021 (please see press release dated: July 6, 2021).